fisher-alice/johnny-five-wiki/Ping.md

 - **change** The "change" event is emitted whenever the distance detected by the sensor changes more then the threshold value allows.

-- **read** The "read" event is fired as frequently as the user defined freq will allow in milliseconds.
+- **data** The "data" event is fired as frequently as the user defined freq will allow in milliseconds. ("data" replaced the "read" event)

 ## Setup